tolgaersoy07/token_services/readme.md

 ## 🧠 How It Works

 ### Token Generation:
-- Access Token → Valid for X minutes
+- Access Token → Valid for 60 minutes
 - Refresh Token → Valid for 30 days (daily reset at 04:00 AM)

 ### Token Control Flow: